 Mere disintermediation is demonstrated as well when we write a check against our Credit Union account and the recipient deposits the funds into an ordinary bank account.
 Aggregate reserve balances are unchanged, but both our credit union checking account and the credit union’s own commercial bank account are diminished, while only the recipient’s commercial bank account is augmented.
 Of course the reverse occurs about as many times per day, and this, like the ATM withdrawal, is properly understood as the ordinary ebb and flow of intermediary balances, not as a meaningful destruction of money.

 True net redemption, like that achieved in transactions with the cloakroom, the railroad and the casino described above, is demonstrated when a commercial bank draws down our checking account to collect a fee.
 Its balance sheet is enhanced by extinguishing its liabilities, not by augmenting its assets.
 Money is truly destroyed thereby.
-Similarly, the Federal Reserve Banks redeem — rather than merely reapportion — their own liabilities when they accept them for bank services as are offered at FRBServices.org.
+Similarly, the Federal Reserve Banks redeem — rather than merely reapportion — their own liabilities when they accept them for purchase of U.S. Treasuries or for bank services as are offered at FRBServices.org.
 Reserve balances are destroyed through this very narrow mechanism of reflux.